-The design and development stage of an ecommerce store present unique challenges that every designer or developer has to face.
+The design and development stage of an ecommerce store presents unique challenges that every designer or developer has to face.
 It’s also easy to see what works and helps the website with the help of so many tools out there.
 However, there are a number of factors that can affect the success of an ecommerce store, and identifying the areas of strength and weakness is not always as simple as we think.

 The foremost important thing when you want to sell a product is that your users should be able to find it easily.
 Smart navigation is important for any website, but it’s far more critical for an ecommerce store.
 If you lose visitors you lose sales, so every effort should be made to have a site with clear and sensible navigation.